-The upper-level velocity potential field indicates anomalous upper-level divergence (convergence) over Africa and the Indian Ocean (west-central Pacific Ocean) associated with the coherent active (suppressed) phase of the MJO.
-An equatorial Rossby Wave is apparent over west Africa.
+The upper-level velocity potential field is very noisy, with one strong convective signal over the Indian Ocean and Maritime Continent in association with the coherent active phase of the MJO.
+Suppression is currently widespread over much of the southern hemisphere.
+Weak Rossby wave activity is apparent over Africa.
 Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1)

-Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies The upper-level zonal wind anomaly field was weak during late April and early May, with mid-latitude influences apparent across the Pacific and multiple areas of anomalous cross-equatorial flow.
-Most recently, westerly anomalies at 200-hPa overspread the Maritime Continent.
+Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies The upper-level zonal wind anomaly field has remained weak over through much of the equatorial region through the past few weeks, while anomalies in the Southern Pacific and parts of the Atlantic have strengthened.
+The westerlies anomalies at 200-hPa over the Maritime Continent have weakened drastically over the past week.